IRELAND | Travel | Transport

 Signs

 All official signs have to be in both English and Irish, so road and street signs are generally in both.
-From 2004 Ireland will no longer use ‘miles' for distance, all signs will be displayed in kilometers – you should know 5/8 mile = 1 kilometer.
+Since 2004, all distance and speed signposts are indicated using Kilometers (rather than Miles as they used to).
+You should know 5/8 mile = 1 kilometer.
 Although all the signs will change, people may still use miles to describe distance.

 To benefit of student travel prices, you must have an ISIC card with a Travelstamp.
 The Travelstamp is only available at Irish student travel agencies.
+Another option to et a discount for public transportation is the TFI Leap Card.
 Considerable savings can be made on regional bus and rail travel with student travel discounts.
-For more information, also on the TFI Leap Card, see: TFI Leap.